 - Using Data Analytics to Monitor Health Provider Payment Systems — This new monitoring toolkit empowers countries to track provider payment systems

-As Network Coordinator for the JLN, R4D provides strategic support to the network’s governance, implementation and operations.
-Its tasks include engagement of country members, coordination of technical partners, membership services, knowledge management, communications and monitoring and evaluation.
+As Network Coordinator for the JLN until 2018, R4D provided strategic support to the network’s governance, implementation and operations.
+Its tasks included engagement of country members, coordination of technical partners, membership services, knowledge management, communications and monitoring and evaluation.

-In addition to network coordination, R4D brings technical expertise to cross-country learning exchanges on specialized topics to supplement practitioner-to-practitioner learning.
+R4D also brings technical expertise to cross-country learning exchanges on specialized topics to supplement practitioner-to-practitioner learning.
 R4D health experts play a unique role as technical facilitators by helping countries frame problems, identify commonalities and identify insights and knowledge to synthesize practical solutions that are both country specific and globally adaptable.
 The learnings are contributing pragmatic tools to the global knowledge resource to accelerate UHC.

 With the success of the JLN model, R4D is taking its experience of building and managing country-driven collaborative learning platforms to other sectors such as education and nutrition.